h2oai/h2o-3/h2o-docs/src/product/cloud-integration/kubernetes.rst

 Installing H2O with Helm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Helm <https://helm.sh/>`__ can be used to deploy H2O into a kubernetes cluster.
-Helm requires the KUBECONFIG environment variable to be set up properly, or stating the KUBECONFIG destination explicitly.
+Helm requires setting up the KUBECONFIG environment variable properly or stating the KUBECONFIG destination explicitly.
 There are three steps required in order to use the official H2O Helm chart:

 1. Add H2O Helm chart repository,
-2. Use ``helm install` to install H2O Open source to Kubernetes,
+2. Use ``helm install`` to install H2O Open source to Kubernetes,
 3. (Optional) test the installation.

 .. code:: bash

   helm repo add h2o https://charts.h2o.ai --version |version|
   helm install basic-h2o h2o/h2o
   helm test basic-h2o

-The basic command ``helm install basic-h2o h2o/h2o`` only installs a minimal H2O cluster with little resources.
+The basic command ``helm install basic-h2o h2o/h2o`` only installs a minimal H2O cluster with few resources.
 There are various settings and modifications available.
-To inspect a complete list of the configuration options available, use the  ``helm inspect values h2o/h2o --version |version|` command.
+To inspect a complete list of the configuration options available, use the  ``helm inspect values h2o/h2o --version |version|`` command.

-Among the most common settings are number of H2O nodes (there is one pod per each H2O node) spawned, memory and CPU resources for each H2O node and an ingress.
+Among the most common settings are number of H2O nodes (there is one pod per each H2O node) spawned, memory and CPU resources for each H2O node, and an ingress.
 Below is an example on how to configure these basic options.

 .. code:: yaml

   h2o:
     nodeCount: 3
   resources:
     cpu: 12
     memory: 32Gi
   ingress:
     enabled: true
     annotations: {}
     hosts:
       - host: ""
         paths: ["/"]
     tls: []